 Prolotherapy for Achilles tear and tendinopathy

 Researchers have shown the effectiveness and safety of Prolotherapy injections for the management of lower limb tendinopathy and fasciopathy.
 In the Journal of Foot and Ankle Research

-The doctors were looking to identify and evaluate existing research to determine the clinical effectiveness and safety of Prolotherapy injections for treatment of lower limb tendinopathy and fasciopathy.
+The doctors were looking to identify and evaluate existing research to determine the clinical effectiveness and safety of Prolotherapy injections for the treatment of lower limb tendinopathy and fasciopathy.

 - Results of the analysis provide support for Prolotherapy as an effective treatment in both reducing pain and improving function in tendinopathy and fasciopathy.